omarraf/cpsc351-assignment-1/README.txt

 3.When fetching all of the locations in the file, which fetcher finishes faster?
 Why do you think that is?

-A: TODO
+A: The parallel fetcher finishes faster.
+This is because the child processes that it creates run each task concurrently, whereas the serial fetcher can only perform tasks one at a time.

 4. Suppose one of the fetcher children crashes.
 Will this affect other children?
 Explain.
-What is your conclusion regarding the benefits or disadvantages of isolating each fetch task within a different process
+What is your conclusion regarding the benefits or disadvantages of isolating each fetch task within a different process?

 If one fetcher child crashes, it will not affect the other children or the parent process.
 This is because the child processes are entirely isolated; each one operates in its own separate memory space, which prevents a failure in one from corrupting the state or execution of others.
-The conclusion is that isolating each fetch task within a different process provides the significant benefit of Fault Tolerance
+The conclusion is that isolating each fetch task within a different process provides the significant benefit of Fault Tolerance.